MV Dunedin Star: Loss

-Dunedin Star began rapidly taking on water and its pumps were unable to cope.
-Its master, Captain RB Lee, chose to beach the ship for the safety of its passengers, crew, and valuable cargo.
-In a heavy sea it grounded 550 yd offshore, about 50 mi south of the Cunene River mouth on the border with Portuguese Angola.
+Dunedin Star began rapidly taking on water and her pumps were unable to cope.
+Her master, Captain RB Lee, chose to beach the ship for the safety of her passengers, crew, and valuable cargo.
+In a heavy sea she grounded 550 yd offshore, about 50 mi south of the Cunene River mouth which formed the border with Portuguese Angola.

 Captain Lee feared the heavy sea could break up the ship.
-Therefore, he had the crew lower its motor boat and start putting people ashore.
+Therefore, he had the crew lower her motor boat and start putting people ashore.
 The boat completed two trips, putting ashore a total of 63 people including eight women, three babies and a number of elderly men.
-Then the rough sea disabled the boat and it was stranded on the beach.
+Then the rough sea disabled the boat and she was stranded on the beach.
 They were left with no shelter and only the boat's water and food rations to sustain them.
 Another 42 people, including Captain Lee, were left aboard the beached ship.